April 18, 2021

-No matter what type of roof vents you have on your home; roof static vents, low profile roof vents, or “louvered vents, ” gable vents, or roof ridge vents, every roof vent has one main purpose: And that is to keep a continual exchange of fresh air moving through your attic.
+No matter what type of roof vents you have in your home; roof static vents, low profile roof vents, or “louvered vents, ” gable vents, or roof ridge vents, every roof vent has one main purpose: And that is to keep a continual exchange of fresh air moving through your attic.

 Without fresh air circulating through your attic, you are setting yourself up for a ton of issues, like; improper heating and cooling, higher energy bills, extra wear on your air conditioners, rust, moisture buildup, mold and mildew, ice dams, sagging or soft decking, premature deterioration of your roofing system, and more.

-According to the Minnesota Department of Labor and Industry,’s Residential Building Code in Section R806 Roof Ventilation asphalt shingle roofs are required to have a minimum of one-foot net free ventilating area per 150ft. of vented space.
+According to the Minnesota Department of Labor and Industry,’s Residential Building Code in Section R806 Roof Ventilation asphalt shingle roofs is required to have a minimum of one-foot net free ventilating area per 150ft. of vented space.

-In the simplest of terms, the purpose of all roof ventilation is to provide adequate ventilation in your attic, to preserve the life of your roofing system and to keep your attic from collecting moisture, too hot in the summer, and getting too cold during the winter by providing constant fresh air exchange.
+In the simplest of terms, the purpose of all roof ventilation is to provide adequate ventilation in your attic, to preserve the life of your roofing system and to keep your attic from collecting moisture, too hot in the summer, and getting too cold during the winter by providing consultant, fresh air exchange.

 Now that we know the reasons why roof ventilation is important, let’s discuss your question, “How Do Ridge Vents Work?”